medianetlab/NEF_emulator/docs/UI.md

 ## Conventions

-💡 *This section mentions some of the major page routes and relevant information for each one on how they load / render / refresh their page components.*
+💡 *This section describes some of the practices followed regarding: naming files & functions, starting points of javascript execution and callbacks.*

 <br>